4 WAYS TO MAKE BEAUTIFUL HANDWRITTEN LETTERS

 Sometimes it can be hard to know where to start so here are a few quick and easy ideas on how to decorate a simple piece of card to make it look a bit more special.
 You could easily adapt these ideas for Christmas cards or letters by using different shapes or colours.

 The more simple and repetitive the patterns, the more effective.

 Use thick marker pens (like these ones) and press down with one colour to make a pattern a bit like dotted road markings and then go over it again with another colour but slightly off the first mark.
 Follow the same pattern all the way around the border.

 All you need to make these is a thin-tipped watercolour pen (I used these Ecoline pens) and you simply draw dots around the border of a piece of card and the envelope.
 Don’t worry too much about going in a straight line, the imperfections will show that it’s handmade.

 Simple patterns are effective and safe but if you’re more artistic, why not draw little coloured leaves onto the corners and around the address on the envelope?
-Martina drew these ones and I love how delicate they are.
+I love how delicate these are.

 Why not fancy up the envelope with a name written in big with the address on the side but make sure to leave space for the stamp and make sure the last name and address is clear so it gets to the right person.